hemabhaskar/portfolio/_posts/2024-02-01-sql_data_analysis.md

 Data insertion into tables involved careful selection of records from corresponding tables in the 'vivakdump' schema.

 ### Handling Missing Values
-The 'report_to' column in the 'employees' table underwent refinement through a meticulous analysis of available data, ensuring accurate managerial information was seamlessly integrated.
-Additionally,the missing entries in the salary column were addressed  by employing an innovative approach.Calculated the average value of 'min_salary' and 'max_salary,' providing a comprehensive solution to ensure data completeness and accuracy within VivaK's OLAP system.
+A thorough examination of the data at hand resulted in the "report_to" column in the "employees" table being refined, guaranteeing that correct managerial information was effortlessly incorporated.
+Additionally, a creative solution was used to solve the missing entries in the salary column which determined the mean of "min_salary" and "max_salary," offering a thorough way to guarantee accuracy and completeness of data in VivaK's OLAP system.

 ### Handle Duplicates
-Ensured that the  tables are in full-normalized form, eliminating data redundancy.
-Check for and handle duplicates using qualifying candidate keys.
+Ensured that there is no redundant data in the tables and that they are fully normalized.
+Use qualifying candidate keys to detect and deal with duplicates.

 ### Calculations and Updates